 Guidelines for pediatric cancer centers and their role in the treatment of pediatric patients with cancer have been outlined by the American Academy of Pediatrics.
-At these pediatric cancer centers, clinical trials are available for most types of cancer that occur in children and adolescents, and the opportunity to participate in these trials is offered to most patients/families.
+At these pediatric cancer centers, clinical trials are available for most types of cancer that occur in children and adolescents, and the opportunity to participate in these trials is offered to most patients and their families.
 Clinical trials for children and adolescents diagnosed with cancer are generally designed to compare potentially better therapy with therapy that is currently accepted as standard.
 Most of the progress made in identifying curative therapy for childhood cancers has been achieved through clinical trials.
 Information about ongoing clinical trials is available from the NCI website.

 Dramatic improvements in survival have been achieved for children and adolescents with cancer.
 Between 1975 and 2010, childhood cancer mortality decreased by more than 50%.
 Childhood and adolescent cancer survivors require close monitoring because cancer therapy side effects may persist or develop months or years after treatment.
 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)

-Childhood cancer is a rare disease with about 15,000 cases diagnosed annually in the United States in individuals younger than 20 years.
-The U.S. Rare Diseases Act of 2002 defines a rare disease as one that affects populations smaller than 200,000 persons and, by definition, all pediatric cancers are considered rare.
-The designation of a pediatric rare tumor is not uniform among international groups:
+Childhood cancer is a rare disease, with about 15,000 cases diagnosed annually in the United States in individuals younger than 20 years.
+The U.S. Rare Diseases Act of 2002 defines a rare disease as one that affects populations smaller than 200,000 persons.
+Therefore, all pediatric cancers are considered rare.

 These rare cancers are extremely challenging to study because of the low incidence of patients with any individual diagnosis, the predominance of rare cancers in the adolescent population, and the lack of clinical trials for adolescents with rare cancers such as melanoma.